 Avada Theme Review: Is This The Ultimate WordPress Theme?

 Avada is the number one best-selling theme at the largest WordPress theme marketplace, ThemeForest.
-Since its release in August 2012, Avada has generated more than 100,000 sales — making it one of the most popular premium WordPress themes the world has ever seen (alongside the likes of Divi from Elegant Themes, Elementor and Astra).
+Since its release in August 2012, Avada has generated more than 500,000 sales — making it one of the most popular premium WordPress themes the world has ever seen (alongside the likes of Divi from Elegant Themes, Elementor and Astra).

-The Avada demo does an excellent job of selling both the theme and the dream of being able to build a similar website without the need for a developer or coding skills.
+The Avada demos do an excellent job of selling both the theme and the dream of being able to build a similar website without the need for a developer or coding skills.
 However, the reality of using a product can often differ greatly from the promises of its promotional material.

 With that in mind, we’ve taken Avada for a test drive to see how easy it is to use and whether or not it lives up to the hype.